 Note: Suggested order of precedence for counting non-need money as need-based:

 Non-need institutional grants

 Non-need tuition waivers

 Non-need athletic awards

 Non-need federal grants

 Non-need state grants

 Non-need outside grants

 Non-need student loans

 Non-need parent loans

 Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a stude

+need not demonstrate financial need to qualify.

-Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
+Work study and employment: Federal and state work study aid, and any employment packaged by your

+institution in financial aid awards.

-SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2012-2013
+SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2014-2015

-There are no structural or definitional changes to CDS for 2012-2013: other than the incremental advancement by one for year-dependent items, CDS for 2012-2013 is identical to CDS for 2011-2012.
+There are no structural or definitional changes to CDS for 2014-2015: other than the incremental advancement by one for year-dependent items.